outrera/philtroy/README.md

 prepared for day/night cycle functionality
 - added "day", "month", "weekday", and "time" to gameData, which I moved to global.gd
 - date label now dynamically updates with gametime progression
+- click on calendar to progress time.
+Nothing happens, for now, except date label updating

+created charData dictionary to hold json and branch info of all characters.
+Not hooked up to dialogue.gd yet..

 started working on schoolbag and map UI.
 Just placeholder graphics and they won´t exit on esc yet..